SAMHSA Data, Reports, and Issue Briefs

 - The Behavioral Health Barometer: United States, Volume 6 The national report presents data from the 2019 National Survey on Drug Use and Health and the National Survey of Substance Abuse Treatment Services.
 It is one of a series of national, regional, and state reports that provide a snapshot of substance use and mental health in the United States.
 Some measures include data presented by race/ethnicity and other demographic variables.

-- National Survey on Drug Use and Health: African Americans This slide deck (available as a PPT and PDF) presents data specific to African Americans based on the graphics, tables, and figures from the National Survey on Drug Use and Health (NSDUH) Annual Report.
+- National Survey on Drug Use and Health: Asians/Native Hawaiians and Other Pacific Islanders (NHOPI) This slide deck (available as a PPT and PDF) presents data specific to Asians/NHOPI based on the graphics, tables, and figures from the National Survey on Drug Use and Health (NSDUH) Annual Report.

 SAMHSA Behavioral Health Resources

-- Strategies for Behavioral Health Organizations to Promote New Health Insurance Opportunities in African American Communities is a fact sheet that offers 10 outreach and enrollment strategies organizations can use to introduce African-American communities to the health insurance options.
+- Strategies for Behavioral Health Organizations to Promote New Health Insurance Opportunities in Asian American, Native Hawaiian, and Pacific Islander Communities is a fact sheet that offers 10 outreach and enrollment strategies organizations can use to introduce AA and NHPI communities to the health insurance options under the Affordable Care Act.

 Federal Initiatives and Resources